apache/druid/docs/ingestion/native-batch.md

 The Local input source is to support reading files directly from local storage, and is mainly intended for proof-of-concept testing.
-The Local input source is _splittable_ and can be used by the [Parallel task](#parallel-task), where each worker task of `index_parallel` will read a file.
+The Local input source is _splittable_ and can be used by the [Parallel task](#parallel-task), where each worker task of `index_parallel` will read one or multiple files.

 Sample spec: